-Huh, there's more trail past Fremont Saddle?
+Huh, there's more trail past Fremont Saddle? by nonot

-This trail segment spans from Peralta TH into the heart of East Boulder Canyon where it joins the Dutchman Trail #104.
+This trail segment spans from Peralta TH into the heart of East Boulder Canyon, where it joins the Dutchman Trail #104.

-The second half of the trail continues north to follow East Boulder Creek downstream and provides excellent views of Weaver's Needle.
-It stays relatively high on the west side of Peralta Canyon, providing awesome views of hoodoos along the ridge to your west.
+The second half of the trail continues north to follow East Boulder Canyon downstream and provides excellent views of Weaver's Needle.
+It stays relatively high on the west side of Peralta Canyon, providing fantastic views of hoodoos along the ridge to your west.
 It gradually descends until you reach a flat clearing known as Pinyon Camp about 1 mile from the saddle, or 4 overall.
 Camping here is popular, especially if rains have replenished the creek, which is relatively close to the camp.

 Chilson camp is nearby this intersection, which is another popular campsite for users of this trail.

 East Boulder Creek is Seasonal, and it would be best to get a water report before attempting a camping trip.
 Aside from recent rains, it is unlikely there will be any water in the area.

 A user could day hike to the Dutchman Trail #104 and back without too much difficulty solely using this segment.
 Turn around according to your fitness level and time left before nightfall.
 It's good to set a turn around time when starting and stick to it.

 The trail north of the saddle is no more difficult than the famous stretch to the saddle.
 I've run into some overgrown sumac for the first half-mile north of the saddle in the past.
 It appeared in 2007, a trail maintenance team did some excellent work to improve this section.
 My thanks go out to the volunteers.

 o Backpack loops and others starting on #102